sharmamohit-devops/Ignite-Hackthon/README.md

 🧾 Admin Dashboard for analytics & management

-✨ Our vision is to make Sampark a complete ecosystem for community engagement and collaboration.
+✨ Our mission is to make Sampark a complete ecosystem for community engagement and collaboration.

 🕓 Development Journey
 🧩 Built completely from scratch in just 48 hours during the Ignite Hackathon 2025.